Skip to main content

 Solar guide

-Best Octopus tariff for solar panels and batteries
+Which Octopus tariff to compare for solar panels and batteries

 Solar homes have more choices than a normal import tariff.
 The right answer depends on whether you have a battery, an EV, a working export setup and the patience to manage time-of-use prices.

 If you have solar panels but no battery, start with Outgoing Octopus for a simple export payment or Agile Outgoing if you can shift export into better half-hourly prices.
-If you have solar and a compatible battery, compare Intelligent Octopus Flux first, then treat standard Flux as a legacy or temporarily unavailable option unless the live Octopus page says it is open again.
+If you have solar and a battery, compare Octopus Flux as the current manual solar-battery route, then check Intelligent Octopus Flux separately because Octopus can pause that automated option during volatile periods.

 If you also have an EV, the choice is less tidy.
 Intelligent Octopus Go can be brilliant for overnight car and home-battery charging, but you still need to check which export tariff can sit alongside it and whether export income matters more than cheap charging.
 Octopus now keeps a separate import/export pairing table, so do that compatibility check before treating any tariff combination as available.